libapps/libapps-mirror/nassh/doc/FAQ.md

 ### Are blowfish-cbc, cast128-cbc, arcfour variants, the rijndael-cbc AES aliases, and 3des-cbc ciphers supported?

-  Not anymore.
+  Secure Shell uses [OpenSSH], and [OpenSSH] has deprecated or dropped these as they are legacy and weak or insecure.

+  You can find out what ciphers are still supported by adding `-Q ciphers` to the ssh command line.
+  If the cipher you want is listed there, you can use the `-c` option on the ssh command line to enable it.

+  If the cipher you want is not listed there, then it isn't supported.
   You'll need to use a different client to connect if those are the only ciphers your server supports.

+  See the [OpenSSH legacy options] page for more details.

 ### Are RSA keys smaller than 1024 bits supported?